gersteinlab/ML-Bench/README.md

    `bash prepare.sh` to generate full and quarter benchmark into `merged_full_benchmark.jsonl` and `merged_quarter_benchmark.jsonl`

    You can change `readme_content = fr.read()` in `merge.py`, line 50 to `readme_content = fr.read()[:100000]` to get 32k length README contents or to `readme_content = fr.read()[:400000]` to get 128k length README contents.

+   Under the 128k setting, users can prepare trainset and testset in 10 mins with 10 workers.

 ### 🌍 Environment Setup